 And keep in mind that when we talk about this subject, we’re talking about two things:

-Before we begin, I must point out that there is a time when you do want to spike your blood sugar, and that is right after a very intense workout, especially a workout that “really” stressed your muscles (like weight lifting).
+Before we begin, we should point out that there is a time when you do want to spike your blood sugar, and that is right after a very intense workout, especially a workout that “really” stressed your muscles (like weight lifting).
 The glucose will go directly where it is needed; right to your muscles.

 And now you also know one way to keep take control of your blood sugar: Exercise.
 Here is what a trainer told me: Before a meal, just do twenty to thirty seconds of extreme exercise.
 Crunches, sit-ups, jumping jacks.
 Something, but done rigorously and intense.
 Then go eat.